Investment outsourcing: Pension investment outsourcing

 The most high-profile outsourcing attempt involves the San Diego County Employees Retirement Association.
-The Board of Trustees hired Lee Partridge, who created a firm called Integrity Capital, as their "outsourced CIO" in 2009.
-The pension system kept three staff investment officers, who were in charge of the funds private market investments which totaled 30% of the fund.
+The association's board of trustees hired Lee Partridge, who created a firm called Integrity Capital, as their "outsourced CIO" in 2009.
+The pension system kept three staff investment officers, who were in charge of the fund's private market investments, which totaled 30% of the fund.
 This arrangement sparked controversy among certain groups in San Diego.
 In 2010, Integrity Capital merged with Salient Partners, and Partridge and Salient continued to fulfill the original contract.
 In 2012, Salient won a competitive bid to continue to oversee the $9.1 billion plan.
 On June 5, 2014, the entirety of the San Diego investment program, including the private market assets that had been managed by investment staff, was outsourced to Salient.

 In June 2012, the San Jose Police & Fire Department Retirement Plan and the San Jose Federated City Employees' Retirement System were known to be exploring outsourcing the management of their plans.
-Internal research prepared for San Jose estimated that an outsourcer would charge between 0.3% and 1.0% to manage their $2.646 billion plan but thought it would be recovered through higher returns.
+Internal research prepared for San Jose estimated that an outsourcer would charge between 0.3% and 1.0% to manage their $2.646 billion plan, but thought it would be recovered through higher returns.

 Beyond outsourcing, pension fund investment teams have occasionally grown to take in other, unrelated, assets.
 Previously the Weyerhauser/Morgan Stanley and General Motors Asset Management examples were noted.
 Other examples include Owens-Illinois, General Electric and American Airlines.
-In 1987 Owens-Illinois’ investment management subsidiary, Harbor Capital Advisors, launched five mutual funds targeting defined contribution plans.
+In 1987, Owens-Illinois’ investment management subsidiary, Harbor Capital Advisors, launched five mutual funds targeting defined contribution plans.
 American Airlines’ AMR Investment Services (now called Beacon Funds) has its own family of mutual fund products.
-GE Investments offers a variety of funds to others in addition to managing mutual funds.
+GE Investments offers a variety of funds to others, in addition to managing mutual funds.
 Fiduciary Asset Management, one of the early total plan outsourcers, instead of taking on additional outsourcing clients, created a team that invests in master limited partnership and now manages nearly $4 billion in external capital.
 Fiduciary Asset Management was previously owned by Piper Jaffray.